 Consider Taking An RTO Course

-Another route you can take as someone looking to enter the workforce for the first time is to take on some pre-training in the form of gaining qualifications via an Accredited Training Organisation.
+Another route you can take as someone looking to enter the workforce for the first time is to take on some pre-training in the form of gaining qualifications via a Registered Training Organisation.

 By gaining certification prior to applying for the job, you place yourself at the top of the pile because the employer doesn’t have to spend the time and money to train you.
 When it comes down to two candidates, which do you employ, the one already possessing the skills and knowledge to hit the ground running or the one you need to train from scratch?